 Panorama, British Columbia

-One of Canada’s best resorts for beginners and intermediates, Panorama has 2,975 skiable acres and plenty of powder.
-It’s a small resort perfect for anyone taking to the slopes for the first time, with a brilliant beginners’ area just a few metres from ski in, ski out accommodation.
+One of Canada’s best resorts for beginners and intermediates, Panorama has 1,203 skiable hectares and plenty of powder.
+It’s a small resort perfect for anyone taking to the slopes for the first time, with a brilliant beginners’ area just a few metres from ski-in, ski-out accommodation.
 Intermediates will find the best runs off the Champagne Express, Sunbird and Summit Quad lifts, although freeriders with a love of deep power should also consider checking out the Sun Bowl and Founder's Ridge.

 Although it’s probably not the best resort for expert skiers, there’s some seriously challenging off piste here.
 The legendary Taynton Bowl has 750 acres of off piste tree runs, chutes and cliffs, and the energy you’ll need to exert to get there (you’ll need to hike or heli-ski) will definitely be worth it.
 You’ll also be able to end a session there with a 10-kilometre run straight back down the mountain to the resort.